CloudMamba/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-A hospital management information system for booking and checking appointments with a doctor
+A hospital management information system for booking and checking appointments with a doctor available